Piracy: Middle Ages

 Domagoj was accused of attacking a ship which was bringing home the papal legates who had participated in the Eighth Catholic Ecumenical Council, after which Pope John VIII addresses to Domagoj with request that his pirates stop attacking Christians at sea.

 In 937, Irish pirates sided with the Scots, Vikings, Picts, and Welsh in their invasion of England.
 Athelstan drove them back.

 The Slavic piracy in the Baltic Sea ended with the Danish conquest of the Rani stronghold of Arkona in 1168.
 In the 12th century the coasts of western Scandinavia were plundered by Curonians and Oeselians from the eastern coast of the Baltic Sea.
 In the 13th and 14th century, pirates threatened the Hanseatic routes and nearly brought sea trade to the brink of extinction.
 The Victual Brothers of Gotland were a companionship of privateers who later turned to piracy as the Likedeelers.
 They were especially noted for their leaders Klaus Störtebeker and Gödeke Michels.
 Until about 1440, maritime trade in both the North Sea, the Baltic Sea and the Gulf of Bothnia was seriously in danger of attack by the pirates.

 H. Thomas Milhorn mentions a certain Englishman named William Maurice, convicted of piracy in 1241, as the first person known to have been hanged, drawn and quartered, which would indicate that the then-ruling King Henry III took an especially severe view of this crime.

 The ushkuiniks were Novgorodian pirates who looted the cities on the Volga and Kama Rivers in the 14th century.

 As early as Byzantine times, the Maniots (one of Greece's toughest populations) were known as pirates.
 The Maniots considered piracy as a legitimate response to the fact that their land was poor and it became their main source of income.
 The main victims of Maniot pirates were the Ottomans but the Maniots also targeted ships of European countries.

 Zaporizhian Sich was a pirate republic in Europe from the 16th through to the 18th century.
 Situated in Cossack territory in the remote steppe of Eastern Europe, it was populated with Ukrainian peasants that had run away from their feudal masters, outlaws, destitute gentry, run-away slaves from Turkish galleys, etc. The remoteness of the place and the rapids at the Dnieper river effectively guarded the place from invasions of vengeful powers.

-The main target of the inhabitants of Zaporizhian Sich who called themselves "Cossacks" were rich settlements at the Black Sea shores of Ottoman Empire and Crimean Khanate.
+The main target of the inhabitants of the Zaporizhian Sich who called themselves "Cossacks", were rich settlements at the Black Sea shores of Ottoman Empire and Crimean Khanate.
 By 1615 and 1625, Zaporozhian Cossacks had even managed to raze townships on the outskirts of Istanbul, forcing the Ottoman Sultan to flee his palace.
 Don Cossacks under Stenka Razin even ravaged the Persian coasts.